-As the largest generation to date, millennials have the potential to redefine, and dictate current market trends.
+Recently you may wondering, what is a millennial?
+Well, as the largest generation to date, they have the potential to redefine, and dictate entire market trends.
+They also love avocados.

 As such, they’re the talk of the web as various sources aim to explain who they are, exactly.
 From tech savvy to lazy, conflicting adjectives jostle together in an attempt to solve this cultural enigma.

-Commonly queried to Google (the modern day oracle), the general public seems keen to discover, “what is a millennial?”
+Commonly queried to Google (the modern day oracle), the general public seems keen to discover who these social influencers are.

 Presumably, business leaders should also practice their sleuthing skills in cracking the mystery of this societal construct.
 Considering this demographic is the biggest in history, surely their numbers directly impact respective economies.